kubermatic-labs/registryman/README.md

 ## Concept

-Registryman parses the given directory for configuration (.yaml) files.
-The yaml files are defined as custom Kubernetes resources.
+Registryman can get the configuration from 2 kinds of source.
+It can either read Kubernetes resources from a Kubernetes API server or read the same Kubernetes resource definitions as yaml files from the filesystem.

 Registryman supports three types of resources:
   * Registry